 In the 1970's and 1980's, along with Yona Wallach, Meir Wieseltir and Yair Hurvitz, Yeshurun published in the influential quarterly Siman Kri'a (1972), edited by Menakhem Perry.
 His eccentric, radical ethos and his strength in evolving a language that was not that of the collective led to his central role within this avant-garde group known as the Tel-Aviv poets, for whom he served as a prototype.
 Rediscovering the Romantic poet Bialik and attracted by his autobiographical poems, these younger poets were intent on creating, out of their private worlds and in a personal idiom, counter-mythologies to the grand Zionist narrative.

 Hashever Hasuri Afrikani (1974), which was written during and shortly after the 1973 Yom Kippur War, marks a turning point in Yeshurun's poetry and in its reception.
-Its opening cycle, which expresses the shock of unexpected war, responds to the cracks that had cleaved the Zionist dream and reveals the fear of aberration and the distress caused by the Zionist repression of the Shoah experience, manifests a daring poetic historiography.
-As he explores the Syrian African Rift as a geo-political event, his investigation awakens previous traumas that disrupt the narrative thread, causing it to unfold through displacements in memory rather than through chronological linking.
-Examining the process by which the poet has become a witness, Yeshurun abruptly shifts from the Jewish Day of Atonement in a Tel-Aviv synagogue to a childhood memory; then to the shattering of the statel, on to a fateful event on the poet's own birthday and from there to the outbreak of the Yom Kippur War.
+Its opening cycle, which expresses the shock of unexpected war, responds to the cracks in the Zionist dream and reveals the fear of aberration and the distress caused by the Zionist repression of the Shoah experience, and manifests a daring poetic historiography.
+As he explores the Syrian African Rift as a geo-political event, Yeshurun's investigation awakens previous traumas that disrupt the narrative thread, causing it to unfold through displacements in memory rather than through chronological linking.
+Examining the process by which the poet has become a witness, Yeshurun abruptly shifts from the Jewish Day of Atonement in a Tel-Aviv synagogue to a childhood memory; then to the shattering of the statel, on to a fateful event on the poet's own birthday and from there to the outbreak of the Yom Kippur War..
 Whatever has happened in the past occurs again as a breakage in a new intersection.
 The unsettling montage oscillates from the historical to the personal perspective, from deep engagement to a clinical perspective, as he attempts to observe the effects of the breakages from a distance, creating a fresh if disturbing perspective on a series of traumas woven into collective and personal memory.

-With his last two books (1990, 1992), his 1980's avant-garde poetry evolves into a testament, or what he named "The work of re-membering".
+With Yeshurun's last two books (1990, 1992), his 1980's avant-garde poetry evolves into a testament, or what he named "The work of re-membering".
 His last poems on Jesus and Mary, witnessing, and the poet's own dying close the cycle of death and birth begun in his 1932 "Ballad of Mary Magdalene and Her White Son" (1932).
 Here the language of prayer and entombment crystallizes into warm, raw speech.
 The broken musicality is built on translating anew ancient languages through the mother tongue, in a living voice, here and now.

 List of Works